 The free version is limited to 500 pages which is fine for small sites and a basic license isn’t that expensive per year for larger sites.
 Trust me, it’ll pay for itself in saved time in identifying and resolving site issues.

 In a similar way to Screaming Frog this tool, developed by IIS (the webserver type created by Microsoft), also crawls a site from your desktop and creates a report on the site.
 Unlike Screaming Frog the IIS SEO Toolkit provides the user with a breakdown of the sites potential issues and suggests a remedy for them.

 It does take more initial setup than Screaming Frog prior to crawling the site and depending on your level of understanding the reporting can be a little overwhelming at times, especially when you export everything to a CSV!
 Its free so I recommend giving it a go and seeing what you find that you hadn’t already uncovered.

-If you are a SEMrush user, I’m sure you have heard of the site audit tool and how good it can be.
+If you are a Semrush user, I’m sure you have heard of the SEO site audit tool and how good it can be.
 If you aren’t a user I honestly recommend you give it a go!
 It crawls a domain from the web browser and creates an online report to show where there are potential issues and shows them in an easy to read format with export options for offline analysis and reporting.
-Personally my favourite feature of the tool is the historical and comparative sections to it.
+Personally, my favorite feature of the tool is the historical and comparative sections to it.
 You can then easily see whether changes to the site have had a positive or negative effect on its SEO potential.